Support Us

 Our Foundation Gathering

-More than 60 folk turned out on Wednesday – drawn by an invitation to come and be part of the future of the arts in the region by shaping the idea of a membership that will be at the heart of the organisations operation and decision -making.
+More than 60 folks turned out on Wednesday – drawn by an invitation to come and be part of the future of the arts in the region by shaping the idea of a membership that will be at the heart of the organisation’s operation and decision-making.

-Phil Jones (Business Development Manager) gave a welcome and defined the Stove as a project with potential to be at the vanguard of a new genre of arts provision in Scotland – a social enterprise that aims to means for residents of Dumfries to play an active part in the future of their town.
+Phil Jones (Business Development Manager) gave a welcome and defined The Stove as a project with the potential to be at the vanguard of a new genre of arts provision in Scotland – a social enterprise that aims to provide means for residents of Dumfries to play an active part in the future of their town.

-Phil describes the Stove as ‘Two things: 1) A Building – fully accessible arts resource for general public and creative practitioners….and 2) An Organisation – delivering participative public arts projects and undertaking commissions in the region and nationally.
+Phil describes The Stove as ‘two things: 1) A Building – a fully accessible arts resource for the general public and creative practitioners… and 2) An Organisation – delivering participative public arts projects and undertaking commissions in the region and nationally

-One of the Stove’s founder members Colin Tennant then gave a brief illustrated presentation of work completed by the group to date and their plans for the future.
-To date, The Stove has delivered a highly successful programme of public arts events including ‘First Foot’ (part of Big Burns Supper 2012), ‘Punkin’ the Jubilee’ (Guid Nychburris 2012) and the Dumfries Music Conference – which brought industry professionals to the town to explain the contemporary digital music scene to the regions young music entrepreneurs.
+One of The Stove’s founding members, Colin Tennant, then gave a brief illustrated presentation of the work completed by the group to date and their plans for the future.
+To date, The Stove has delivered a highly successful programme of public arts events including ‘First Foot’ (part of Big Burns Supper 2012), ‘Punkin’ the Jubilee’ (Guid Nychburris 2012), and the Dumfries Music Conference – which brought industry professionals to the town to explain the contemporary digital music scene to the region’s young music entrepreneurs.

-In 2013/14 The Stove will refurbish and open premises at 100 High St as a public arts centre, complete a sculpture commission in Creetown and work as one of three local partners delivering the inaugural Environmental Art Festival Scotland.
+In 2013/14, The Stove will refurbish and open premises at 100 High Street as a public arts centre, complete a sculpture commission in Creetown, and work as one of three local partners delivering the inaugural Environmental Art Festival Scotland.

-or the main part of the evening Andrew Lyon of the International Futures Forum led a workshop that started people working in small groups to make sculptures from a pile of recycled materials.
-Andrew’s organisation works to find creative ways of thinking about the future and he asked groups to build a sculpture that illustrated ideas and hope they had for what The Stove could do for themselves and the wider community.
+For the main part of the evening, Andrew Lyon of the International Futures Forum led a workshop that got people started working in small groups to make sculptures from a pile of recycled materials.
+Andrew’s organisation works to find creative ways of thinking about the future, and he asked groups to build a sculpture that illustrated the ideas and hopes they had for what The Stove could do for themselves and the wider community.

-An amazing outpouring of creativity ensued and groups then explained to others what their sculpture represented.
-Andrew Lyon then skilfully gathered all these ideas together into a creative discussion about how The Stove could operate as a democratic organisation with a membership, a board and an ‘curatorial committee’.
-A general discussion followed and 43 people signed up as the initial membership of The Stove.
+An amazing outpouring of creativity ensued, and groups then explained to others what their sculptures represented.
+Andrew Lyon then skilfully gathered all these ideas together into a creative discussion about how The Stove could operate as a democratic organisation with a membership, a board, and a ‘curatorial committee’.
+A general discussion followed, and 43 people signed up as the initial members of The Stove.

-Membership is open to everyone and is free – if you would like to be a part of the innovative experiment in building a collaborative creative organisation for Dumfries and Galloway then please send an email to [email protected] and you’ll be sent a membership form.
+Membership is open to everyone and is free – if you would like to be a part of this innovative experiment in building a collaborative creative organisation for Dumfries and Galloway, then please send an email to [email protected], and you will be sent a membership form.

-The first Stove AGM is set for mid May 2013 where the membership will be invited to elect a board to run the organisation on their behalf.
+The first Stove AGM is set for mid-May 2013, where the members will be invited to elect a board to run the organisation on their behalf.

 Categories